WHAT IS OZONE?

 What caused the hole in the ozone layer?

-The zone does not have an actual hole, but it acts as a weak point through which ultraviolet rays can pass.
+When ozone molecules become severely depleted in a specific area, the result is the formation of a ‘hole’ in the ozone layer.
+The area does not have an actual hole, but it acts as a weak point through which ultraviolet rays can pass.
+The hole in the ozone layer over Antarctica was discovered in the 1980’s.

 How to protect the ozone layer?